plewknew/Matching-News-to-Songs/README.md

 This was mainly due to processing speed.
 If you want to look at a particular artist, include them in the code.

-## Purpose of Repo - TSNE Visualization of Lyrics
+## Purpose of Repo - TSNE Visualization of Lyrics - TODO

 The second thing that I did for this project was to visualize a series of songs from a variety of artists.